Shootquinn/QMRD3/README.md

 # QMRD3
 Qualification Model Rover Demonstrator for Deep Drilling

-Thanks to
-Roger-random, who
-created the amazing Sawppy rover on which this design is based.
+Thanks to Roger-random, who created the amazing Sawppy rover on which this design is based.

-Note: This rover uses the following bearing in 28+ locations: https://www.thingiverse.com/thing:3116838
-      The bearing is a remix and therefore is released under a separate license and is maintained on Thingiverse.
-Two sizes are provided, 88mm fits nicely when the bearing housings and printed with the diameter parallel to the xy plane, and the 87mm version fits nicely when the bearing housings are printed with the diameter perpendicular to or at odd angles to the xy plane.
-      Thanks to Zh4x0r for creating the parametric model with an integral lip, and thanks to Emmett for inventing the gear bearing and completely changing the game.
+Please view my blog post to see images of this project.
+Two Fusion 360 screenshots are provided in the repository.

 This project is intended to be a testbed for future work on developing Mars ice drilling technologies.
 It would not be possible without the pioneering work by Github user Roger-random, who created the amazing Sawppy rover on which this rover is based.